H12D:

 Holly K. Nesbitt and Jonathan Moore, Simon Fraser University, Resource and Environmental Management, Burnaby, BC, Canada

-Albert Ruhi, University of California Berkeley, Berkeley, CA, United States, Julian D Olden, University of Washington, School of Aquatic & Fishery Sciences, Seattle, WA, United States and John L Sabo, Arizona State University, Future H2O, Knowledge Enterprise Development, Tempe, AZ, United States; Arizona State University, Julie Ann Wrigley Global Institute of Sustainability, Tempe, AZ, United States
+Albert Ruhi, University of California Berkeley, Berkeley, CA, United States, Julian D Olden, University of Washington, School of Aquatic & Fishery Sciences, Seattle, WA, United States and John L Sabo, Arizona State University, Future H2O, Knowledge Enterprise Development, Tempe, United States; Arizona State University, Julie Ann Wrigley Global Institute of Sustainability, Tempe, AZ, United States

 Craig R Allen1, Daniel Uden1, David Angeler2 and Michelle Hellman1, (1)Nebraska Cooperative Fish and Wildlife Research Unit, School of Natural Resources, Lincoln, NE, United States, (2)Swedish University of Agricultural Sciences, Uppsala, Sweden